nixworks/public/news/2012/01/17/README.md

 ##### Burma
 ### [Officials in Burma order the military to stop offensives in ethnic minority areas. ](/news/2012/01/17/officials-in-burma-order-the-military-to-stop-offensives-in-ethnic-minority-areas.md)
-_Context: Burma, Internal conflict in Burma, security forces_
+_Context: Burma, security forces, Internal conflict in Burma_

 ##### 2011-2012 Yemeni uprising
 ### [2011-2012 Yemeni uprising: Vice President Abdurabu Hadi says that presidential and parliamentary elections planned for next month will go ahead. ](/news/2012/01/17/2011a2012-yemeni-uprising-vice-president-abdurabu-hadi-says-that-presidential-and-parliamentary-elections-planned-for-next-month-will-go.md)